f5alliances/ansible-use-cases-101/1.0-explore/README.md

 **Read this in other languages**: ![uk](../../../images/uk.png) [English](README.md),  ![japan](../../../images/japan.png) [日本語](README.ja.md).

+Welcome to this Ansible 101 training.

+This training will take you through the basic knowledge and exercises to gain understanding how F5 BIG-IP can leverage Ansible to facilitate automated application services.

+Being a '101', this training will only cover:

+ - Exploring some Ansible basics.
+ - Gathering BIG-IP facts.
+ - Creating BIG-IP objects like nodes, pool, virtual server and iRules.
+ - Disable pool member, delete configuration and error handling.
+ - Introduction of using AS3 with Ansible.

+After taking this course a student should be able to create simple playbooks for deploying application services on BIG-IP and be able to use AS3 with Ansible and push configurations through a playbook on the BIG-IP.

 Before you get started, please join us on slack!
 [Click here to join the ansiblenetwork slack](https://join.slack.com/t/ansiblenetwork/shared_invite/enQtMzEyMTcxMTE5NjM3LWIyMmQ4YzNhYTA4MjA2OTRhZDQzMTZkNWZlN2E3NzhhMWQ5ZTdmNmViNjk2M2JkYzJjODhjMjVjMGUxZjc2MWE).
 This will allow you to chat with other network automation engineers and get help after the workshops concludes.

+#### Pre-requisites
+To get the most out of this training, the student should already have some basic knowledge about the use of Ansible and BIG-IP.
+When you are completely new to Ansible it is recommended to start with the 2 hour [Ansible Quick Start](https://linuxacademy.com/cp/modules/view/id/288) training from Linux Academy.

+#### Introduction
+Ansible is an open-source automation engine for software provisioning, configuration management and application-deployment.
+It allows for agent-less system configuration, which means it does not deploy agents to nodes.
+Communication to those nodes works by using SSH and Python is a requirement on those managed nodes.
+This makes that communication to managed nodes can be secure.
+Python is used to support the modules which support the tasks which will get deployed by Ansible through the use of so-called playbooks.

+When Ansible gets installed it will contain an initial 'Ansible configuration file' called ansible.cfg file which includes the inventory of hosts and where the library of modules can be found.

+Let's start to explore by walking through the steps.

 #### Step 1